HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 ![wk1-epsilon-greedy-10-armed-01.png](wk1-epsilon-greedy-10-armed-01.png)

-This result says "This way of behaving obtains this much reward in expectation across possible stochastic outcomes.
+This result says "This way of behaving obtains this much reward in expectation across possible stochastic outcomes."

-We use average performance over many independent runs to make scientific comparisons.
+We use average performance over many independent runs to make meaningful comparisons.

 $\epsilon = 0.01$ explores only 1% of the time, and converges to taking optimal action 99.1% of the time.
 99% is the greedy choice, and the .1 comes from the 1 in 10 chance of performing the best action choosing 10-armed random-uniform in exploration.